More

 Insufficient Authentication Measures

-• The absence of multi-factor authentication (MFA) allows unauthorized access even with compromised passwords.
+• The absence of multi-factor authentication (MFA) allows unauthorized users to gain access even with compromised passwords.

 • Weak or easily bypassed authentication processes.